Blue Plate Special

 It is also common for Blue Plate Specials to include a drink, such as coffee, tea, or soda, as well as bread and butter or a roll.
 Some restaurants may also offer a choice of soup or salad as an appetizer.

-Blue Plate Specials were typically priced lower than other menu items, and they were often advertised as a "deal" or a "bargain" to attract diners.
+Blue Plate Specials were typically priced lower than other menu items and were often advertised as a "deal" or a "bargain" to attract diners.
 They were usually available for a limited time, typically during lunch or dinner, and the menu changed regularly to keep diners coming back for more.

 Comments